wsydney76/wordpress-craft-agency-integration/README.md

 ### Gutenberg (Block Editor) Block

 A block can be found in the block editors 'widgets' section.
-This does not allow a full editor preview.
+This also allows a full editor preview.

 ### Shortcode